Team held its annual end of the season banquet at the Rhode Island Convention Center.

 Photos from Providence men's basketball vs. Seton Hall - Wednesday, Jan.
 31, 2018

 "When Bob and I sat down with Mike Tranghese and we talked about what we were looking for in our next coach, we quickly agreed that the No. 1 candidate for Providence College is Ed Cooley," Providence College President Fr.
 Brian Shanley, O.P. said.
 "I wanted a coach that could teach our players about the game of life.
 I also wanted a relationship builder and Ed is a relationship builder.
 He will connect with our players, our fans and the entire state of Rhode Island.
 I could not be more thrilled to have Ed Cooley as our basketball coach."

-In each of Cooley's eight seasons as a head coach his team's has shown improvement, which is a tribute to his ability to recruit and build a program.
-His 2014 team was picked to finish sixth in the Preseason BIG EAST Coaches Poll, but overcame losses of personel during the season to finish 10-8 and fourth overall.
+Cooley's 2014 team was picked to finish sixth in the Preseason BIG EAST Coaches Poll, but overcame losses of personnel during the season to finish 10-8 and fourth overall.
 The Friars went on a run in the league tournament, posting three straight wins, including a thrilling 65-58 victory over No. 14 Creighton in title game.
 With the win, the Friars earned the league's automatic berth in the NCAA Tournament and made their first trip to the Tournament since 2004.